 '''

---layer-method {dir.d,disable,auto}
+--layer-method {dir.d,disable}

 Set the layer type used by SOURCE.
 Additional

 description provided in in the 'combine' command.

-→Note

-that 'auto' is no longer supported as of v0.10.

 -I PATTERN, --include PATTERN

 Name or pattern of layers to include.

 -E PATTERN, --exclude PATTERN

 Name or pattern of layers to exclude from the

 \rightarrowtarget.

 Advanced Build Options:

 The following options are for more advanced app building workflows.

 --release-file RELEASE FILE

 Write the path of the newly generated archive file

 (SPL) after the archive is written.
-This is useful.
+This is useful,

 →in

 build scripts when the SPL contains variables so

-→the
+\rightarrowthe

 final name may not be known ahead of time.

 '''